The coordinator role and functions

 The remark illustrates how the coordinator may be seen as someone who help making everyday challenges and suffering endurable.
 Further, it indicates how the coordinator might serve as a problem-solver over the telephone.
 The coordinator did not only answer to the dyads’ everyday challenges, she also brought to light related issues that the dyads did not think about themselves, as well as presenting possible solutions to them.
 Other informal caregivers emphasized the benefit of having the coordinator to contact, also for emotional support:

 The importance of having someone to talk to one-to-one, who knew them and their current life situation were addressed by several informal caregivers.
 Combined with input on how to cope with their present challenges, these opportunities to talk to a coordinator that listened and supported them was crucial for them.
-One of the coordinators described how they experienced this vital aspect as well: “I feel that I often am that ‘container’ that listens and confirms’ (Participant P).
+One of the coordinators described how they experienced this vital aspect as well: “I feel that I often am that ‘container’ that listens and confirms’ (Participant P, coordinator).
 A daughter, caring for her father with dementia described how essential it was for her to be seen and taken care of herself, by the coordinator:

 I get to talk to someone who perhaps has another view and some knowledge, because I know very little about this myself. (…) And someone who tells me: ‘you know, you need to take a time-out!’
-I need that someone tells me (…)I feel that it’s not only one-way communication, that it’s only me who calls and ask if anything comes up, but that they actually make contact… (Participant N)
+I need that someone tells me (…)I feel that it’s not only one-way communication, that it’s only me who calls and ask if anything comes up, but that they actually make contact… (Participant N, informal caregiver)